Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: A Framework for Mechanism Hiding

-\cref{committing} showcases what we mean in the introduction when we say that we replace a traditional commitment to an observed mechanism via verification of publicly observed signals (mechanism and outcome announcements), with a \emph{self-policing} commitment to a \emph{never-observed mechanism}, yet similarly via verification of publicly observed signals (the messages).
-This definition says that whatever the mechanism designer strategy is, even if one could examine it and and no mechanism would seem to explicitly pop out, then for all but negligibly many initial random sequences $r_c$, the success of the verification of only public messages quite strikingly implies that some IR and DSIC mechanism does in fact implicitly drive the strategy---just like a declaration by the trusted third party in the mediated protocol would.
-Yet the mechanism, whether explicit or implicit in the mechanism designer strategy, is never observed by anyone (not even a trusted mediator) except the designer---it may well exist solely in her mind.
+\cref{committing} makes precise the contrast that we draw in the introduction: A traditional commitment to an observed mechanism via verification of publicly observed signals (the announced mechanism and outcome) is replaced with a \emph{self-policing} commitment to a \emph{never-observed mechanism}, yet still via verification of publicly observed signals (the messages).
+The definition's guarantee is that whatever the mechanism-designer strategy is---even if examining its inner workings does not readily reveal any explicit mechanism---passing the verification of the public messages alone quite strikingly implies (with all but negligible probability) that some IR and DSIC mechanism is in fact implicitly chosen by the commitment strategy.
+This is the same guarantee as the declaration of a trustworthy mediator would provide, yet here it emerges from the messages themselves.
+The mechanism, whether explicit or implicit in the designer's strategy, is \emph{never observed} by anyone except the designer (not even by a trusted mediator)---it may well exist solely in her mind.